GLP-1 Mass Modulation Plateau: Reta/Tirz Parameter Adjustment & Switch Protocol

 • Tirzepatide diminishing: Escalated from 10 mg to 15 mg with no effect?
 Consider switching to Retatrutide.
 Stop Tirzepatide for 7 days, then initiate Reta at 2 mg.

 • Retatrutide diminishing: Capped at 12 mg with sustained plateau?
-Add Cagrilintide (amylin analog) or CJC-1295/Ipamorelin as a co-applied protocol rather than escalating Reta further.
+Add Cagrilintide (amylin analog) or CJC-1295/Ipamorelin as a co-applied research workflow rather than escalating Reta further.
 The triple-agonist mechanism is already near-maximal at 12 mg; the marginal return on test parameter escalation beyond this point is low.

-Ourovia recommendation: Track a 7-day rolling average of total mass before declaring a plateau.
+Ourovia research note: Track a 7-day rolling average of total mass before declaring a plateau.
 Most "plateaus" reported in the community are normal weekly fluctuations.
-True plateaus — four consecutive weeks of flat trend — require a protocol change.
+True plateaus — four consecutive weeks of flat trend — require a research workflow change.
 Do not escalate test parameters based on a single week's data; you will overshoot and accumulate secondary observations for no additional benefit.

 Related Research Protocols